With $2M seed funding, Overtune aim to democratize music creation

-REYKJAVIK, Iceland, July 1, 2022 /PRNewswire/ -- Gabriel Jagger's media company Whynow invests in Overtune joining an already impressive list of investors.
+REYKJAVIK, Iceland, July 1, 2022 /CNW/ -- Gabriel Jagger's media company Whynow invests in Overtune joining an already impressive list of investors.

 In recent days Overtune closed its $2M seed round having partnered up with Gabe Jagger's Whynow media.